 I first searched for this bird on November 11 with David Szmyr, but we struck out despite a fairly thorough attempt.
 Consistent sightings from the Nolan Quarry from November 13-16 provided enough motivation for me to want to try again.
 And so that is what I did, arriving at dawn with Lev Frid on November 17.

-Typically, the bean-goose has been observed roosting on the quarry at dawn and dusk, as well as occasionally during the mid-day hours.
+Typically, the bean-goose had been observed roosting on the quarry at dawn and dusk, as well as occasionally during the mid-day hours.
 Lev and I were the first ones on site, followed shortly by other birders.
-Our confidence was high since all of the other oft-reported geese, including a Ross's, a hybrid Canada x Snow Goose, and a Barnacle Goose, were accounted for early on.
+Our confidence was high since all of the other oft-reported geese, including a Ross's Goose, a hybrid Canada x Snow Goose, and a Barnacle Goose, were accounted for early on.
 We also noted several Cackling Geese and a flock of seven Snow Geese.

 Eventually, most of the geese left the Nolan Quarry to feed in the surrounding farmland.
 Lev and I expanded our search radius and scanned the many fields.
 We re-found the Barnacle Goose and Ross's Goose (as a bonus, getting them for our Ottawa lists) but the bean-goose remained unaccounted for.
 We were getting worried!
 A call from Jeremy Bensette dramatically changed our mindset, however.
 A group of birders at the Nolan Quarry had spotted the bean-goose!
 Moments later, we all had the bird in our scopes.